sirolim/comfyui-scripts/install_custom_nodes_requirements/README.md

-# Summary

-This tool automates the installation of dependencies for all custom nodes in a ComfyUI installation, streamlining the setup process for users with multiple custom nodes.

 # 1. Install

-Place the install_custom_nodes_requirements.bat above your ComfyUI installation Place the instal_custom_n_nodes_requirements.py inside your ComfyUI installation
+Place the install_custom_nodes_requirements.bat above your ComfyUI folder.
+Place the instal_custom_n_nodes_requirements.py inside your ComfyUI folder.

 # 2. Run

 Just double-click on the .bat and install all requirements.txt in your custom_nodes subfolders.

+# Summary

+This tool automates the installation of dependencies for all custom nodes in a ComfyUI installation, streamlining the setup process for users with multiple custom nodes.

 # Motivation